Please register or login to continue

 Quickly I was forced to react, and devise a plan to solve this haunting mystery.
 I had to climb down the stairs and reach my chamber, before they could detect my presence outside of the chamber.
 Fortunately for me, a heavy tapping was heard from the front door.
 It was Mr Baxter who had returned later that day.
 He had spent most of the day, dealing with the affairs of the estate, as he was instructed to do by Elmira.

 I had seized that opportunity to evade the wandering eyes of the manor and returned to my chamber, without anyone noticing me.
 I had waited for a few minutes until Mr Baxter joined Elmira in the hall.
-I soon heard a knock on my door, and it was Mrs Linford informing me that Elmira had wanted to speak to me in the hall downstairs.
+I then heard a knock on my door, and it was Mrs Linford informing me that Elmira had wanted to speak to me in the hall downstairs.
 Calmly I left the chamber and went down the stairs and to the hall, where they were waiting.

 'William it is good that you came promptly.
 You see it is urgent that we discuss the matter of the will, for Father has just requested that the procedures be expedited upon this day', Elmira said.